-Reading to and with first gradersis such fun!
-You already have your tried-and-true first grade favorites, but how can you resist updating your classroom library when so many amazing new titles are hitting the shelves?
-Here are 50 of our favorite first grade books you might not have yet.
+Reading with first graders is such fun!
+You most likely have your tried-and-true first-grade favorites, but how can you resist updating your classroom library when so many amazing new titles are hitting the shelves?
+Here are 50+ of our favorite first-grade books you might not have yet.

 Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!